Webperf-se/webperf_core/docs/translation.md

 # Translation

-The following is copied from Slack community threads.
+The following is copied from Slack community threads,translated from Swedish.
-Currently, the information is only available in Swedish.

 ## Create Your Own Copy of Our Repository